hashicorp/vault/website/source/intro/getting-started/acl.html.md

 deny, so any access to an unspecified path is not allowed.
 The policy language changed slightly in Vault 0.2, [see this page for details](/docs/concepts/policies.html).

-Save the above policy as `acl.hcl`.
+Save the above policy in a file called `acl.hcl`.

 ## Writing the Policy